wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

    * DC2 - Compute-intensive with <strong>local SSDs</strong> (for data warehouse) with compute together with storage.
 Launched in VPC.
 Has 2x the performance of DS2 and 1/2 the cost of DS2.
 Use for datasets under 1 TB (compressed), for best price and performance.

    * RA3 - managed storage with SSDs and HDDs (for data lake) with 3x the performance of DC2 and 1/2 the cost of DS2.
 RA3 nodes can be scaled up to 128 nodes.
 Used to scale compute separate from storage.
+Thus, the recommended type.
    <br /><br />

 <a target="_blank" href="https://www.coursera.org/learn/storage-systems-and-data-management/lecture/BAWxr/redshift-storage-and-retrieval-patterns-lab">Redshift distribution modes</a>:

    * Distribution KEY - distributes data into a slice based on key values in a column.
 Use for large tables that are joined to large tables.
    * Distribution EVEN - distributes data evenly across all nodes using round-robin row-by-row distribution.
 Use for large tables.
+Each slice contains about the same number of rows.
-   * Distribution ALL - copies all data to all nodes.
+   * Distribution ALL - copies all data (same # of rows) to all nodes.
 Use for small tables that are joined to large tables.
+   * Distribution AUTO -

 RedShift automatically assign compresssion type: REMEMBER:
    * Sort keys, BOOLEAN, REAL, DOUBLE get RAW compression